 Natural Sciences and Engineering Research Council (NSERC) Postgraduate Scholarships (PGS) and Canada Graduate Scholarships (CGS)

 Alexander Graham Bell Canada Graduate Scholarships (CGS) and NSERC Postgraduate Scholarships (PGS) provide financial support to high-calibre scholars who are engaged in master’s or doctoral programs in the natural sciences or engineering.
 The CGS will be offered to the top-ranked applicants at each level (master’s and doctoral) and the next tier of meritorious applicants will be offered an NSERC PGS.
 This support allows these scholars to fully concentrate on their studies and seek out the best research mentors in their chosen fields.
 NSERC encourages interested and qualified Aboriginal students to apply.

 Value: CGS Masters ($17,500/year) and PGS Masters ($17,300/year)

-Application Procedure: Applications are completed through the NSERC website and submitted to the IMS office.
+Application Procedure: Applications are completed through the NSERC website.
 Students may only apply to one council (CIHR, NSERC or SSHRC) in a given year.